icgc-dcc/dcc-docs/docs/download/downloading_data.md

 5. Copy and paste this token into your config file for score-client

-    * The configuration of the Score Client is stored in the conf/application.properties file of the distribution
+    - The configuration of the Score Client is stored in the `conf/application.properties` file of the distribution
+    - Edit the `application.properties` file:
-    * Edit application.properties and add the generated accesss token to the line:
+       * add the generated acesss token
+       * set `transport.memory` (default 1)
+       * set `transport.parallel` (default 6)

 ```
-accessToken=ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-ALPHANUMERICTOKEN-01234567890+AlPhAnUmErIcToKeN=0123456789-
+#
+# Defines the ICGC access token for authorized access to data
+#
+accessToken=paste_your_token_here

+#
+# Controls the number of concurrent threads for multi-part data transfers.
+It is recommended to set this to the number of cores of the Compute Instance.
+#
+transport.parallel=6

+#
+# Controls the amount of non-heap memory per thread, in gigabytes.
+It is recommended set this to a value of 1 (1 GB).
+Be sure to leave enough memory for the operating system and any other software that may be running on the Compute Instance
+#
+transport.memory=1
 ```

 6. Find your data of interest at https://dcc.icgc.org/repositories in the Collaboratory repository.
 Click on "Download Files" and download the manifest file